zachleat/zachleat.com/web/_posts/2022-01-24-trailing-slash.md

 ## Results Table

-Here’s a summary table of the above findings, leaving off the (in my opinion) flawed _Both_ case above.
+Here’s a summary table of the above findings, leaving off the (in my opinion) flawed _Writing Both_ case above.

 **Legend**: